Comprehensive noise control for the S4 project

 Active noise control measures

 • New noise barriers will be built along the route.
 The noise barriers will be designed to be highly sound-absorbent so they can minimise acoustic waves reflecting off their surfaces.
+You can find the latest information on noise protection options here.

 • The "specially monitored track" (STM) approach will be used on many sections of the line.
 This entails frequently measuring and grinding rails to smoothen their surfaces, as this reduces noise generated by the contract between wheels and rails.